Sefaira

-Sefaira is a software company specializing in cloud-based software for energy-efficient building design.
-In 2011, Sefaira won the Green Building Innovation of the Year award at London’s Ecobuild.
+Sefaira is a software company that specializes in green building design software.
+In 2011, Sefaira won the Green Building Innovation of the Year award at London's Ecobuild.
 The company was founded in 2009.

 On February 8, 2016, Trimble Inc. announced the acquisition of Sefaira Ltd. Sefaira will join SketchUp in the Trimble Architecture & Design division, part of Trimble Buildings.

 History

-Sefaira was founded in 2009 by Peter Krebs and Mads Jensen to provide the building industry with software to design and create buildings.
-Co-Founder and CEO Mads Jensen said in an interview, “we set out to create a new type of web-based design tool that would allow green buildings to become the norm.”

-The founders derived the name Sefaira from the Greek word Sfera or sphere, symbolizing the earth and the company’s holistic approach to building-energy conservation.
+Sefaira was founded in 2009 by Peter Krebs and Mads Jensen to provide the building industry with software to design and create green buildings.
+They derived the name Sefairia from the Greek word sefra, meaning sphere, symbolizing the earth and the company's focus.

 In 2009, Sefaira won the INSEAD Business Venture Competition, and shortly after Sefaira was incorporated in London, UK, with offices opening in New York, US, shortly thereafter.

-In 2011, Sefaira cloud based analysis platform was voted the most promising new technology at the London Ecobuild.
+In 2011, the cloud-based analysis platform was voted the most promising new technology at the London Ecobuild.

 In April 2012, the company announced that it had received $10.8 million in Series A funding from Braemar Energy Ventures in partnership with Amsterdam-based Chrysalix SET and UK-based Hermes GPE., and in July 2012, the company announced the public launch of the Sefaira web application.

-In 2013 and 2014, Sefaira won several awards and accolades, including being listed as part of the Global Cleantech 100 - the top 100 cleantech companies judged most likely to make a significant market impact over the next 5–10 years according to the Cleantech Group.

 Products

-The company’s primary product is Sefaira, a web-based performance analysis platform specifically built for conceptual design.
+The company's primary product is Sefaira, a web-based performance analysis platform specifically built for conceptual design.
 Sefaira is targeted towards architects, engineers, consultants and building designers.
 It performs whole-building physics-based analysis of water, carbon and renewable energy potential allowing designers and architects to explore design options.
 The software includes support for SketchUp.
 In 2013, Sefaira released a new plugin for SketchUp that connects energy analysis and daylight to building design.
 In 2014, Sefaira released a new plugin for Autodesk Revit that connects energy analysis and daylight to building design.
 In 2015, Sefaira released Sefaira Systems, a product designed for HVAC designers to do system sizing and energy analysis using SketchUp and Revit models.

 In 2020, Trimble released SketchUp Studio 2020, whose file format can be used by Sefaira.